How many times have you stood in your closet, spending time you don’t have, trying to find something to wear?

 Pro Tip: Use tags to separate your clothes by size.
 The tags don’t have to be fancy.
 Post-it notes or washi tape will work just fine.

-Now, let’s talk about the clothes that are several years old and several sizes too small.
+Now, let’s talk about the clothes that are several sizes too small.
 They represent another time in your life.

-There’s just nothing like feeling pretty, and feeling good about yourself does so much for your confidence.
-Not only do you deserve to feel confident again, your children deserve a confident mother and your spouse a confident partner.
+You’d be surprised at what feeling good in your clothes does for your confidence.
+And you deserve to feel confident.
+Not only do you deserve to feel confident, your children need a confident mother and your spouse desires a confident partner.

 So, only keep clothes that you feel confident and comfortable in and that suit your current lifestyle.
 If you need support and accountability in the curating process, I highly recommend the Style Challenges by Get Your Pretty On.
-I’ve participated in the GYPO Style Challenges for the past 18 months and have curated a wardrobe I love.
+I’ve participated in the GYPO Style Challenges for a few years now and have curated a wardrobe that truly reflects my style.

 Allow yourself time to create a wardrobe you truly love.
 The journey is actually very rewarding as you rediscover you and awaken your style.